What Is LSD?

 Inpatient and Outpatient Care

-Our team will work with you to determine whether residential or outpatient treatment is the best step to provide you with the help you need.
+Our team will work with you to determine whether inpatient or outpatient treatment is the best step to provide you with the help you need.
 Sometimes people need a full reset in one of our treatment centers, while other clients need more of a lifestyle balance with outpatient treatment.

 Therapy sessions that may be recommended to you or your loved ones include acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), group therapy, family therapy, or individual therapy.
 However, with over ten centers and a team of certified medical professionals, we’ll work with you to provide you with unique care.